exussum12/coverageChecker/README.md

 Below is a list of all tools and a breif description

 ```
+--checkstyle    Parses a report in checkstyle format
+--clover        Parses text output in clover (xml) format
+--codeclimate   Parse codeclimate output
 --jacoco        Parses xml coverage report produced by Jacoco
+--phan          Parse the default phan(static analysis) output
+--phanJson      Parses phan (static analysis) in json format
 --phpcpd        Parses the text output from phpcpd (Copy Paste Detect)
 --phpcs         Parses the json report format of phpcs, this mode only reports errors as violations
 --phpcsStrict   Parses the json report format of phpcs, this mode only reporst errors and warnings as violations
---phpmd		Parses the xml report format of phpmd, this mode reports multi line violations once per diff, instead of on each line
-		the violation occurs
+--phpmd         Parses the xml report format of phpmd, this mode reports multi line violations once per diff, instead of on each line the violation occurs
 --phpmdStrict   Parses the xml report format of phpmd, this mode reports multi line violations once per line they occur
---phpmnd	Parses the text output of phpmnd
+--phpmnd        Parses the text output of phpmnd (Magic Number Detection)
 --phpstan       Parses the text output of phpstan
---phpunit	Parses text output in clover (xml) format designed for phpunit but any tool which outputs in this format should work
+--phpunit       Parses text output in clover (xml) format generated with coverage-clover=file.xml
+--pylint        Parses PyLint output

 ```